Gpadh/ai-shopping-bot---Copy/README.md

 ## Backend (Python, FastAPI)
 The backend of this project was created using FastAPI for building a RESTFUL API.
 FastAPI was selected because of its dev friendly documentation and my familiarity with it.

-## Frontend (React, CSS, Axios)
+## Frontend (React, JS, Axios)
-The frontend of this project was created with React and CSS to allow for easy state management and custom styling, respectively.
-Axios was used to handle HTTP requests due to its simplicity.
+The frontend of this project was created with React to allow for easy state management and custom styling and Axios was used to handle HTTP requests due to its simplicity.

 ## Key Features:
 __General Conversation:__ You can ask the AI shopping related questions for any general questions.
 This is powered by an OpenAI endpoint using a gpt-3.5-turbo model.